dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 - `void disableAt(u32 addr)`

     Disables the watchpoint at the specified address.
-A disabled watchpoint is kept in the watchpoint list, but can never trigger.
+A disabled watchpoint is kept in the watchpoint list, but never triggers.

 - `void reableAt(u32 addr)`